axingjia/Journey_to_computer_networking/README.md

 Although HTTP uses persistent connections in its default mode, HTTP clients and servers can be configured to use non-persistent connections instead.

+###### HTTP with Non-Persistent Connections
+Way for it to communicate SKIM

+###### HTTP with Persistent connections
+It has some shortcomings.
+1. a brand-new connection must be established and maintained for each requested object.
+For each of these connections, TCP buffers must be allocated and TCP variables must be kept in both the client and server.
+This can place a significant burden on the Web server, which may be serving requests from hundreds of different clients simultaneously.
+2. as we just described, each object suffers a delivery delay of two RTTs— one RTT to establish the TCP connection and one RTT to request and receive an object.

+###### HTTP Message Format

+Request:
+GET /somedir/page.html HTTP/1.1    ->request line
+Host: www.someschool.edu   \
+Connection: close          \   :non-persistent connection
+User-agent: Mozilla/5.0    -> header line  :the browser type
+Accept-language: fr        /   : prefer to receive a French version of the object; its also a content negotiation header

+Response Message:
+HTTP/1.1 200 OK    ->status line
+Connection: close     \
+Date: Tue, 09 Aug 2011 15:44:04 GMT \
+Server: Apache/2.2.3 (CentOS)    \
+Last-Modified: Tue, 09 Aug 2011 15:11:03 GMT -->header lines : critical for object caching, both in the local client and in network cache server(known as proxy servers)
+Content-Length: 6821    /
+Content-Type: text/html    /
+(data data data data data ...)

+###### cookie
+has four component:
+* cookie header line in the HTTP response message;
+* cookie header line in the HTTP request message
+* cookie file kept on the user's end system and managed by the user's browser;
+* a back-end database at the website

+Ex: The amazon web server responds to Susan's browser, including in the HTTP response a Set-cookie: header

+Set-cookie: 1678

+cookie can be used to track user

+###### Web Caching
+Explanation of how it makes a network faster*

+Conditional GET: an HTTP request message is a so-called conditional GET message if 1) the request message uses the GET method and 2) the request message includes an If-Modified_since: header line

+First， on the behalf of a requesting browser, a proxy cache sends a request message to a web server.
+Second, the web server sends a response message with the requested object to the cache.
+Third, the cache forwards the object to the browser and caches the object locally.
+Another request comes and the cache performs an up-to-date check by issuing a conditional GET.
+It sends:

+GET /fruit/kiwi.gif HTTP/1.1
+Host: www.exotiquecuisine.com
+If-modified-since: Wed, 7 Sep 2011 09:23:24

+It means send the object only if the object has been modified since the specified date.

+The server can reply if not modified

+HTTP/1.1 304 Not Modified
+Date: Sat, 15 Oct 2011 15:39:29
+Server: Apache/1.3.0 (Unix)

+(empty entity body)

+### File Transfer: FTP
+SKIM

+### Electronic Mail in the Internet
+user agent
+mail servers
+Simple Mail Transfer Protocol(SMTP)

+Brief explanation of how it works

+###### Comparison with HTTP
+HTTP is mainly a pull protocol--someone loads information on a web server and users use HTTP to pull the information from the server at their convenience.
+While SMTP is primarily a push protocol--the sending mail server pushes the file to the receiving mail server.

+SKIM

+###### Mail Message format
+SKIM
+###### Mail Access Protocols
+Post Office Protocol--Version3(POP3)
+Internet Mail Access Protocol(IMAP)

+SMTP is used to transfer mail from the sender’s mail server to the recipient’s mail server; SMTP is also used to transfer mail from the sender’s user agent to the sender’s mail server.
+A mail access protocol, such as POP3, is used to transfer mail from the recipient’s mail server to the recipient’s user agent.

+**POP3**
+port 110
+three phase, authorization, transaction, update
+SKIP

+**IMAP**
+A mail access protocol， more features than POP3.
+Associate each message with a folder; has commands that permit a user agent to obtain components of messages

+### DNS---The Internet's Directory Service
+Domain name system(DNS) is 1) adistributed database implemented in a hierachy of NDS servers and 2) an application layer protocol that allows hosts to query the distributed database
+port 53
+DNS provides host aliasing, mail server aliasing, load distribution DNS uses UDP

+page 136